hbc/NGS_Data_Analysis_Course/sessionII/lessons/03_alignment_quality.md

     $ samtools index results/STAR/Mov10_oe_1__Aligned.sortedByCoord.out.bam

 This will create an index in the same directory as the BAM file, which will be identical to the input file in name but with an added extension of `.bai`.

-### Subsetting the BAM file

-Suppose we only wanted to look at a subset of the reads mapping to a specific location on the genome.
-We can extract these read alignments by using the `view` command and providing the genomic coordinates.
-Let's take a look at reads mapping to `chr1:200000-500000`:

-	samtools view results/STAR/Mov10_oe_1__Aligned.sortedByCoord.out.bam chr1:200000-500000

-*Note this will only work, if you have the index file created.* There should only be a few reads printed to screen.
-Use the `-c` flag to count how many entries are within the specified region.

 ****